miguel-angel-monjas/master-thesis/spark-cluster-setup.md

-# Running Spark on YARN
+# Running Spark on a YARN cluster
 In [Setting up a Hadoop cluster](./spark-cluster-management.md) we described how to set up a YARN-enabled Hadoop cluster.
 It is made of a master node (hosting an HDFS *NameNode* and a YARN "ResourceManager") and two slaves (running each an HDFS *DataNode* and a YARN *NodeManager*; the master node hosts a *DataNode* and a "NodeManager* as well).
 Here, we will describe how to set up a Spark cluster with Jupyter Notebook support on the Hadoop cluster.

 ## Install Spark on all instances